 Two hurdles remain for vertical farming to become a reality: money and government support.
 However, Dr. Despommier is already in touch with investors and philanthropists who want to establish a Center for Urban Sustainable Agriculture.
 With enough investment, the first vertical farm could be up and running (and even profitable) in 15 years, while government support would surely help in their proliferation.

-For more information about vertical farming and other related topics, and to watch a video showing a vertical farm design, please check out the links on the next page.
+For more information about vertical farming and other related topics, and to watch a video showing a vertical farm design, please check out the links below.

 - Chamberlain, Lisa.
 "Skyfarming."
 New York Magazine. http://nymag.com/news/features/30020/

 - Cooke, Jeremy.
 "Vertical farming in the big Apple."
 BBC News.
 June 19, 2007. http://news.bbc.co.uk/2/hi/americas/6752795.stm

 - "Professor sees vertical farms on horizon."
 Knight Ridder Newspapers.
 Columbia Daily Tribune.
 Aug.
 30, 2005. http://www.columbiatribune.com/2005/Aug/20050830Busi010.asp